cricri777/DoubleJoinMapReduce/README.md

 * **cricri777** - *Initial work*

 # TODO :
-- Complete and Test the first DoubleJoinMapper
-- Code the first DoubleJoinReducer
-- Code the second DoubbleJoinMapper
-- Code the second DoublJoindReducer
+- Refactor the code
+- validate that it is actually working...